The Stockholm RichText-Editor Lessons

 Well, there isn't actually very much left to explain.

 We have blockquote containers to cite some other people words, or place code examples via the codesnippet editor form button.
-Both containers will provide the red magic line behaviour too.
+Both containers provide their own cursor/ENTER technique to get out the belonging container.
 So once you have learned how the editor behaves, you know how to handle such new situations too.
 Both often more appear in comment entries, but are based on your blog topic.

 ENJOY your studies! 😁